 Prepare for some spastic thrashing and epic vocalizing: Igorrr might very well be the great white hope of whatever-core.
 With "Nostril", this French musician draws from his impressive recording experience to create a dense and particularly wild ride that puts enthusiasm and energy back in your stereo: fast beats, sudden breaks, majestic moments, the whole thing crystal clear and more detailed than the most roccoco paintings.
 Free of any recognizable influences, new and very fun: here's quite a tremendous slap in the face from an act to follow closely.
-(Get this on CD / as mp3)
+(Get this on CD / on double LP / as mp3)

 And now for something radically different.
 The oldest among us might remember a time when a crazy new sound labelled as "breakcore" took its first bars, mixing fresh ideas and renewed energy into a club scene grown stale.
 Fast forward a decade later: geeky time signatures and louder-than-thou attitude have for the most part met their expiration date.
 That's when Igorrr comes in: call it whatever you want, but this French act's "Nostril" brings back enthusiasm and frenzy in your stereo.